 Pool accidents can happen inside the pool and outside of the pool.
 Pool accidents can occur on private property and public property.
 Regardless of where the accident happens, if the owner was negligent he or she can be held accountable for any injuries that occur as a result of that negligence.
 Negligence can take many forms including a broken ladder, hole in the fence, uncovered drain, or overuse of chemicals.

-Pool accidents result in a variety of injuries including traumatic brain injury, paralysis, spina cord injuries, drowning or near drowning, intestinal damage, broken bones, and respiratory injuries.
+Pool accidents result in a variety of injuries including traumatic brain injury, paralysis, spinal cord injuries, drowning or near drowning, intestinal damage, broken bones, and respiratory injuries.
 Even a minor injury can result in substantial medical bills, lost wages, and other damages.
 While no amount of money will undo the damage, it can help remove some of the stress that comes with recovering from a pool accident.
 It can also help pay for long-term medical care, counseling, and personal care.

 Have You Been Injured In A Pool Accident?